r4victor/tenthousandmeters/content/blog/python_bts_03.md

 } PyPreConfig;
 ```

-After the call to `_PyRuntime_Initialize`, the `_PyRuntime` global variable is initialized to the defaults.
-Next, `pymain_init` initializes `preconfig`  by calling `PyPreConfig_InitPythonConfig(&preconfig)`  and then calls `_Py_PreInitializeFromPyArgv(&preconfig, args)` to perfrom the actual preinitialization.
+After the call to `_PyRuntime_Initialize()`, the `_PyRuntime` global variable is initialized to the defaults.
+Next, `PyPreConfig_InitPythonConfig()` initializes `preconfig` and then `_Py_PreInitializeFromPyArgv()` performs the actual preinitialization.
 What's the reason to initialize another `preconfig` if there is already one in `_PyRuntime`?
 Remember that many functions that CPython calls are also exposed via the Python/C API.
 So, CPython just uses this API in the way it's designed to be used.
 Another consequence of this is that, when stepping thought the CPython source code, as we do today, you often encounter a function that seems to do more than you expect it to do.
-For example, `_PyRuntime_Initialize` is called several times during the initialization process.
+For example, `_PyRuntime_Initialize()` is called several times during the initialization process.
 Of course, it does nothing on the subsequent calls.

-`_Py_PreInitializeFromPyArgv` reads the command line arguments, the enviroment variables and the global configuration variables to set  `_PyRuntime.preconfig`, the current locale and the memory allocator.
+`_Py_PreInitializeFromPyArgv()` reads the command line arguments, the enviroment variables and the global configuration variables to set  `_PyRuntime.preconfig`, the current locale and the memory allocator.
 It doesn't read all the configuration, but only those parameters that are relevant to the preinitialization phase.
 For example, it parses only the `-E -I -X` arguments.

 At this point, the runtime is preinitialized.
-The rest `pymain_init` does is prepares `config` for the next initialization phase.
+The rest `pymain_init()` does is prepares `config` for the next initialization phase.
 You should not confuse `config` with `preconfig`. `config` is a structure that holds most of the Python configuration.
 It's heavily used during the initialization phase and then also during the execution of a Python program.
-To understand how, I recommend you to look over its definition, even despite its length:
+To get an idea of what `config` is used for, I recommend you to look over its definition:

 ```C
 /* --- PyConfig ---------------------------------------------- */